Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Empirical Evaluation

 \paragraph{Split of classes to seen and unseen.}

 When training on CIFAR-100, the split of the 100 classes into seen and unseen classes was done randomly, repeating the exact same partition for all models.
-It's important to note that in the empirical evaluation of \openmatch, outlined in \cite{DBLP:journals/corr/abs-2105-14148}, the choice of unseen classes was determined by their super-class membership, introducing a potential bias.
-This may explain the differences in accuracy between the results we report below for \openmatch, and those reported in the paper.
-To validate this point, we used their split method in a subset of our experiments, those involving the many-shot scenarios with 100 or 250 examples per class.
+It's important to note that in the empirical evaluation of \openmatch, outlined in \citep{DBLP:journals/corr/abs-2105-14148}, the choice of unseen classes was determined by their super-class membership, introducing a potential bias.
+This may explain the differences in accuracy between the results we report below for \openmatch, and those reported in \citep{DBLP:journals/corr/abs-2105-14148}.
+To validate this point, we used their split method in a subset of our experiments, those involving the many-shot scenarios with 100 or 250 examples per class, replicating the reported results (see case 4 below).